Les Misérables (musical): Emblem

-The musical's emblem is a picture of the waif Cosette sweeping the Thénardiers' inn (which occurs in the musical during "Castle on a Cloud").
-It is usually cropped to a head-and-shoulders portrait, superimposed on the French flag.
-The image is based on an etching by Gustave Brion, which in turn was based on the drawing by Émile Bayard.
-Bayard's drawing appeared in several of the novel's earliest French-language editions.
+The musical's emblem is a picture of the waif Cosette sweeping the Thénardiers' inn, usually cropped to a head-and-shoulders portrait, superimposed on the French flag.
+The image is modeled on an 1879 illustration of Cosette by Émile Bayard, which appeared in early French editions of Victor Hugo's novel.

 Synopsis

 Prologue

-In 1815 France, Jean Valjean, "Prisoner 24601", is released on parole by guard Javert after 19 years hard labor in prison for stealing bread ("Work Song (Look Down)").
+In 1815 France, Jean Valjean, "Prisoner 24601", is released on parole by guard Javert after 19 years of hard labor in prison for stealing bread ("Work Song (Look Down)").
 Marked by his yellow ticket of leave ("On Parole"), Valjean is shunned and cannot find decent work until the Bishop of Digne offers him shelter.
 Valjean steals the Bishop's silver, but the Bishop pretends to have given it to him and also gives him a pair of silver candlesticks ("Valjean Arrested, Valjean Forgiven").
 Valjean vows to start an honest life ("Valjean's Soliloquy (What Have I Done?)").
 He tears up his ticket, breaking parole.